+To ensure we get unbiased read, we used

-usedby (only the major campaigns that have the highest spend share are considered & everything else clubbed under others) and used these campaigns directly in the model.
+Event bonus data – by event campaign (only the major campaigns that have the highest spend share are considered & everything else clubbed under others) and used these campaigns directly in the model.

 Redeemed no. of users by campaign used to validate the results.

-Results
+Lifecycle –

+We have tested in the model by breaking the variables by message type.

+We applied Lag transformation to the variables where Lag value is iterative.

+Lag transformation will consider the lag it takes for a user to activate after receiving the message.

+Output/Results:

 Model Fits – First time Activations KPI -- The model was developed on data from 11th Jun’19 – 9th June’21 and the resulting model fit is robust based on statistical diagnostics.